What does International Probate mean?

 Establishing what’s in the estate

 One of the first steps in estate administration is locating information on the deceased’s assets in order to get an understanding of what work will be involved.
-This is easier to do when you are in the same area as the deceased as you would normally do this by going through the deceased’s paperwork, in most cases this is kept at their place of residence.
+This is easier to do when you are in the same area as the deceased as you would normally do this by going through the deceased’s paperwork, in most cases, this is kept at their place of residence.
 When you live in another country this is a difficult task, a good time to do this would be if you are arranging to attend the funeral.
-Taking a couple hours to go through the deceased’s paperwork will help you to proceed in the estate administration.
+Taking a couple of hours to go through the deceased’s paperwork will help you to proceed in the estate administration.
 Having a good understanding of what assets are involved will help you to obtain accurate quotes if you are looking for someone to do the work on your behalf.

 Valuing a property